John Dramani Mahama Profile:

 John Dramani Mahama (JDM) was born on November 29th, 1958, in Damongo, Ghana.

-The former president of Ghana is currently 62 years of age and will 63 come November this year, 2021.
+The former president of Ghana is currently 62 years of age and will be 63 come November this year, 2021.

 John Dramani Mahama Childhood, Early Life, Parents (father & mother), Family, Hometown, Brothers